-Azure premium storage: design for high performance
+Azure premium storage: Design for high performance

 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets ✔️ Uniform scale sets

-- How to measure your application performance?
+- How can you measure your application performance?

-- Which factors influence your application performance on Premium Storage?
+- Which factors influence your application performance on premium storage?

-- How do these factors influence performance of your application on Premium Storage?
+- How do these factors influence performance of your application on premium storage?

-Sometimes, what appears to be a disk performance issue is actually a network bottleneck.
+Sometimes what appears to be a disk performance issue is actually a network bottleneck.
 In these situations, you should optimize your network performance.

 Application performance indicators

-The following control plane operations on Managed Disks may involve movement of the Disk from one Storage location to another.
-This is orchestrated via background copy of data that can take several hours to complete, typically less than 24 hours depending on the amount of data in the disks.
-During that time your application can experience higher than usual read latency as some reads can get redirected to the original location and can take longer to complete.
+The following control plane operations on managed disks might involve movement of the disk from one storage location to another.
+This movement is orchestrated via the background copy of data, which can take several hours to complete.
+Typically, the time is less than 24 hours depending on the amount of data in the disks.
+During that time, your application can experience higher than usual read latency because some reads can get redirected to the original location and take longer to complete.

 - Update the storage type.